joeyvivili/cs-fundamentals/01-algorithm/UCBerkeley-cs61a/README.md

 🔹 Object Oriented Programming (OOP)
 -  Abstraction barriers enforce the **boundaries** between different aspects of a large program.
 -  Object-oriented programming is particularly well-suited to programs that model systems that have separate but interacting parts.
+-  Discussion_07 -- elegant code design

 🔹 Inheritence